Best Of19 min read

 Trello

-Trello's been around since 2011 (Atlassian acquired it in 2017), and it's still the go-to for teams that want dead-simple Kanban-style task management.
+Trello's been around since 2011 (Atlassian picked it up in 2017), and it remains the go-to for teams wanting straightforward Kanban task management.
 There's basically no learning curve.
-You make boards, you make cards, you drag things around.
-For a 5-person nonprofit with volunteers who log in occasionally to check their tasks, this simplicity is a genuine advantage — not a limitation.
+Make boards, make cards, drag things around.
+For a 5-person nonprofit with volunteers who log in occasionally to check tasks, this simplicity is actually an advantage—not a limitation.

 Trello's nonprofit program through Atlassian offers free Standard or Premium plans for eligible nonprofits.
-The Standard plan (normally $5/user/mo) includes unlimited boards and advanced checklists, which is more than enough for most small operations.
+The Standard plan (normally $5/user/mo) includes unlimited boards and advanced checklists, which covers most small operations.

-Side note: I've watched Trello get dismissed constantly as "too simple" by people who then implement something complex and watch their volunteers never log in.
+Quick observation: I've watched Trello get dismissed constantly as "too simple" by people who then implement something complex and watch their volunteers never log back in.
 Simple tools that people actually use beat powerful tools that collect digital dust every single time.

 Key Features: